-Any student, with his or her teacher’s approval, may perform in regularly scheduled Sunday recitals throughout the year.
+Any student, with his or her teacher’s approval, may perform in monthly recitals on Sundays throughout the academic year.
 Pianists will have the opportunity to perform on our nine-foot Blüthner concert grand.
 Adult students may perform in regular student recitals, adult-only recitals, and at informal parties.
 Faculty members may also schedule studio class recitals.
 WCM provides a staff accompanist for the recitals and up to 30 minutes of rehearsal for each soloist or ensemble prior to the recitals.
 Additional rehearsal time is paid for by the student.
 Students who choose an outside accompanist are responsible for the entire payment.

 At the end of each semester, students have an opportunity to perform before faculty panels in a recital setting and receive written evaluations of their performance.
 Nominal jury fee applies.

 Each year teachers are invited to nominate their most outstanding students (grade school through high school) to audition for the Conservatory’s culminating student recital: the Honors Recital.
 Students audition before a panel of judges.
 Those selected by the judges to perform receive certificates of achievement at the recital.
 It is the responsibility of students who audition to provide their own accompanist for the audition.
 For the recital, students are provided an accompanist, in accordance with standard WCM recital procedures.